Language Translation

 Titling and Registering a Vehicle

-Within 60 days of becoming an Indiana resident, you must apply for a vehicle title or submit a completed Request for Title – State Form 1014 for all vehicles you own with an out-of-state title otherwise an administrative penalty will be charged.
+When you move to Indiana, you have 60 days to apply for a vehicle title or submit a completed Request for Title – State Form 1014 for all vehicles you own with an out-of-state title.
+If you don't, you will be charged an administrative penalty.
 You must visit a BMV branch to apply for your Indiana certificate of title and registration.

 Estimate the Cost of Your Registration